 In previous academic studies, tests of pure populations of cardiomyocytes have failed to stay viable making it difficult to study the heart in a lab setting.
 In their recent paper, the team at George Washington University set out to determine how 3D bioprinting affects these two types of cells and if there is a way to create viable 3D tissue in the lab by bioprinting both CMCs and CFBs in tandem.

 The team studied the effects of temperature, pressure, bioink composition, and UV exposure to determine the best conditions for 3D bioprinting heart muscle.

 Through LIVE/DEAD assays, bioluminescence imaging and morphological assessment, they determined that cell survival within a 3D bioprinted CMC-laden GelMA construct was MORE sensitive to extruder pressure and bioink composition than the fibroblast-laden constructs.
-Also they determined that BOTH cell types were adversely impacted by the UV curing step.
-And finally they determined that using a mixture of cardiomyocytess and cardiac fibroblasts increased viability of the tissue- showing that CMCs <3 CFBs.
+Also, they determined that BOTH cell types were adversely impacted by the UV curing step.
+And finally, they determined that using a mixture of cardiomyocytes and cardiac fibroblasts increased the viability of the tissue- showing that CMCs <3 CFBs.